 Board-certified orthopedic spine surgeon Miles L. Singer, DO, FACOS, FAOAO, and the team at Specialists in Spine Surgery are highly trained in the most advanced techniques, including minimally invasive spine surgery.
-They provide conservative, patient-oriented care for all types of back and neck problems at five locations in Livonia, Commerce, Garden City, Farmington Hills, and Dearborn, Michigan.
+They provide conservative, patient-oriented care for all types of back and neck problems at four locations in Livonia, Garden City, Farmington Hills, and Dearborn, Michigan.
 To learn more about minimally invasive spine surgery, call your nearest office or book an appointment online today.

 Traditionally, spine surgery is performed as an open procedure, which requires a long incision to view and access your spine.

 Now, advances in medical technology allow Dr. Singer and the team at Specialists in Spine Surgery to perform minimally invasive procedures whenever possible.

 Minimally invasive spine surgery doesn’t involve a large incision.
 This dramatically reduces the amount of damage to the muscles and tissues that surround your spine, resulting in a faster and safer procedure with a shorter recovery.
 Benefits of minimally invasive spine surgery include:

 Additionally, the team at Specialists in Spine Surgery may perform certain minimally invasive procedures on an outpatient basis so you don’t need to stay in the hospital.